Opinion: How Nicola Willis broke her election promise

 The true value - or cost to New Zealand - of delivering these tax cuts will become all too clear soon enough.

-· Craig Rennie is economist and director of policy at New Zealand Council of Trade Unions.
+· Craig Renney is economist and director of policy at New Zealand Council of Trade Unions.
+He is also on the Labour Party’s policy council.